cryptape/ckb-dao-cobuild-poc/docs/poc-review-guide.md

 3. (Fee Estimation Phase) Estimate witnesses size for fee calculation.
     - a.
 Ensure all message **Action**s have been completed.
     - b.
 (Optional) Remove message **Action**s that are experimental.
 For example, before DAO updates its contract, the DAO operations as message **Action**s are not validated.
 It's better to remove it to avoid inconsistent data.
     - c.
-For each lock script group: choose Cobuild or WitnessArgs layout and set the witness to enough size for fee estimation.
+For each lock script group: choose CoBuild or WitnessArgs layout and set the witness to enough size for fee estimation.
     - d.
 If there're witnesses are using `SighashAll` or `SighashAllOnly`.
 Set the first of such witnesses to `SighashAll` and put message **Action**s into it, and the remaining to `SighashAllOnly`.
     - e.
 If there's no such witnesses, and there's at least one message **Action**, add a `SighashAll` witness at a position beyond the number of inputs and save message **Action**s in it.
     - f.
 Estimate tx size and pay fee.
 If there are new cells added, ensure the witness size is correct for fee estimation.